KrystianKjjk/CodersCamp2020.Project.FullStack-Node-React.OrganizationApp/README.md

     - access to the learning materials
     - submitting a project

+## Frontend application description
+To be delivered in approximately one month :)

 ## Backend service description
 ### How to run the backend
-1. You can clone the repository, install the dependencies with ```npm install``` and run the app with ```npm run start:dev```
+1. You can clone the repository, install the dependencies with ```npm install``` and run the app with ```npm run start:dev``` You need to remember there are several environmental variables that are not stored in the repository for safety - please reach out to the development team to get them for testing.
+Alternatively you can provide a link to MongoDB Atlas database and provide a FastMail email credentials in ```.env``` file.
-2. Alternatively just use the production version of the application available at ```https://coders-camp-organization-app.herokuapp.com/```
+2. You can also just use the production version of the application available at ```https://coders-camp-organization-app.herokuapp.com/```

 For both options be aware that you have to
 1. Create your own account using ```/api/register``` endpoint